On creating a zero waste bathroom…

 - Face/body lotion.
 For my all-purpose lotion, I made a 1:1:1 mixture of shea butter, coconut oil, and olive oil.
 Simply melt the shea butter and coconut oil in a double boiler then add the olive oil.
 Once it dries, you’ve got lotion!
 Don’t want to DIY?
 You can buy lotion in large, returnable containers from Plaine Products.
 Other small makers with great products includes thpapothecary and Natty Naturals.

-- Deodorant.
+- Zero waste deodorant.
 I’m such a proponent of deodorant DIY.
 It’s so simple, and the perfect way to dip your toe into the zero wast world.
 Here’s the 3-ingredient deodorant recipe.
 If you’re absolutely not a maker, try Schmidt’s, Meow Meow Tweet or Lalin et La Siren – but know it’ll cost you compared to the DIY option.

 - Perfume.
 Paris to Go has a simple perfume recipe on her blog; I also posted about a solid perfume option for easier on-the-go access.